 So, for example, you need to withdraw $150, you will need to pay a $15 fee to the bank.
 It’s the same when you need to exchange currency.
 You will also be expected to pay for trading currency.

-Today, we share with you a few ways to avoid those pesky fees so you can enjoy a more relaxing vacation without worrying about your money.
+Here are a few ways to avoid those pesky fees so you can enjoy your holiday without worry.

-When need to make a withdrawal with your ATM Card, you will be presented with two options before proceeding: without currency conversion, and with currency conversion.
+When need to make a withdrawal, you will have two options: without currency conversion, and with currency conversion.

 Without conversion means that your bank back home will do the conversion for you and offers a reasonable exchange rate.